-Scientific and military and space experts find evidence that now convinces sceptical world leaders that an alien force intends to take over a weakened world by the patient and devious means of destroying human reproduction.
+Scientists, the military and space experts find evidence that now convinces sceptical world leaders, of an alien invasion intent on taking over the world by genocide – with destroying human reproduction.

 About the Authors